kckecheng/elk/e2e_kafkapractices.rst

 - Never define complicated filters for pipelines of such Logstash instances since they may increase latency;
 - Add tags to the input section to ease the effort of log search/classification with Kibana;
 - Specify different **id** with meaningful names for different pipelines;
 - Rename the **host** field to some other meaningful name if syslog is also a data source in the setup.
-Refer to the **tips** chapter on the explanation about this.
+Refer to the **tips** chapter for the explanation about this.

 Logstash Which Consume Logs from Kafka
 ++++++++++++++++++++++++++++++++++++++++